 We have fellowship with one another and with God when we partake of the bread and wine, but we do this in remembrance of our Savior!

 The word “eucharist”, especially in the Judeo-Christian mind, means to “give thanks to God”.
-When we remember His sacrifice in participating in communion, something supernatural happens within us through our communion with Christ and His saints.
+When we remember His sacrifice in participating in communion, whether the actual taking of communion or fellowship with one another, something supernatural happens within us through our union with Christ and His saints.
 We are changed from “glory to glory”!
 We, Christians, are one body!
 That’s why the Apostle reminds us, not to take this “unworthily” because we are all one body!
 And Christ, and only Christ, is our head!

 Do This In Remembrance …